ComradPing/Comradping_Aoe4mod/README.md

 # Balance Changes

-- Capture Sacred Sites at Age II (not added yet) / Special Units can capture sacred sites
+- Capture Sacred Sites at Age II (not added yet) / Special Units can capture sacred sites (Exepct for Miltia/Scout)
 - Stone Walls can be burned while under construction
 - Stone Wall Gates can be burned
-- Siege & Horse can now move onto walls. (might disable horse on walls)
+- Siege can now move onto walls.
 - Removed line of sight from all Walls
 - Increased HP palisade walls
 - Increased Range on all Ranged Units (excluding: handcannon/grenadier)